m-mounir/hello-world/README.md

 # hello-world
-it is a test project
+it is a trial project